opendp/smartnoise-core/bindings-python/README.md

 Please let us know if you encounter a bug by [creating an issue](https://github.com/opendifferentialprivacy/whitenoise-core/issues).

 We appreciate all contributions.
-If you are planning to contribute back bug-fixes, please do so without any further discussion.
+We welcome pull requests with bug-fixes without prior discussion.

 If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
   - Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.